JLanderman/Big-Larry---Pizza-Website/README.md

 Use ctrl + c to stop server
 For viewing when server is running, type "localhost:5000/pizza/items" to view database values

+To run tests, navigate to "/my-backend" and type `npm run test`

 ### Frontend Use Guide
 In the project directory, you can run:
 Navigate to "/my-frontend"